About Eidfjord, Norway

 For everyone: Seattle Aquarium – Housed within Pier 59 on the Seattle Waterfront, this attraction offers an approachable yet detailed introduction to the marine life of the Pacific Northwest.
 The “Window on Washington Waters” exhibit is home to a 120,000-gallon viewing tank with more than 800 fish and invertebrates indigenous to Puget Sound.
 Another don’t-miss: Daily feedings in an underwater dome are a huge hit with visitors young and old.

 For families: Soundbridge – This interactive music center, which is part of Benaroya Hall, offers children’s classes that emphasize exploration and immersion.
-On Saturdays, there’s even a drum circle for children ages 5 to 11.
+The center even offers Sensory Friendly Concerts hosted by a board-certified music therapist for kids with autism and other disabilities.

 Tip: Forget the local bus service — vehicles are often crowded, and the schedule can be unpredictable.
-Instead, try out Emerald City Trolley, a new transit service that debuted in May.
-Trolleys run three routes from the Experience Music Project: along the waterfront, out to the Museum of Flight, and over to Ballard and Fremont.
-Two-day passes cost $45 per person.
+Instead, try out Emerald City Trolley, a transit service that debuted a few years ago.
+Trolleys run three routes from the Museum of Pop Culture, along the waterfront, out to the Museum of Flight, and over to Ballard and Fremont.
+Multi-day passes are available, too.

 16 PhotosUpload Photos